rapidpro/flows/spec/Draft.md

 When a group is a template, only those beginning with "@" are evaluated, and others are assumed to be group names.

 #### Add Labels Actions

+Adds one or more labels to the incoming message

 ```
 <add-labels-action> : { "type": "add_label",